Man on Fire (2004 film): Casting

 Robert De Niro was initially offered the role of Creasy, and Gene Hackman was also considered for the part.
-However, Tony Scott ultimately cast Denzel Washington in the role after they had previously collaborated on the action thriller film Crimson Tide (1995).
-Marlon Brando was originally the top choice to play Rayburn, having been Scott's first pick for the role of Creasy back in 1983.
+However, Scott ultimately cast his Crimson Tide (1995) collaborator Denzel Washington in the role.
+Marlon Brando was the first choice to play Rayburn, having been Scott's first pick for the role of Creasy back in 1983.

 Ricardo Darín was offered the role of The Voice but declined the opportunity.

-Scott cited the epic crime film City of God (2002) as a significant influence on the film's style, and he paid homage to that film by hiring actors Gero Camilo and Charles Paraventi for roles in Man on Fire.
+Scott cited as an influence on the film's style the epic crime film City of God (2002), to which he paid homage by hiring actors Gero Camilo and Charles Paraventi for roles in Man on Fire.

 Filming

 Principal photography for Man on Fire took place in Mexico, primarily in Mexico City, Ciudad Juárez, and Puebla.
 Interior scenes were filmed at Estudios Churubusco.
 Marcelo Ebrard, who was the Chief of Police for Mexico City at the time, served as a consultant to the producers, with the hope that the film would raise awareness about the ongoing issue of kidnappings in the region.